Skip to content

 • /review [instructions]: run a focused runtime-owned review of the current workspace changes

 /review is the exception in this group: it is a repository-work command, but it lives beside session controls because it is an explicit TUI action rather than a prompt convention.
 It starts a one-off runtime-owned review, defaults to the current workspace changes, uses the configured review model when available, and leaves your selected default agent unchanged for later turns.
-Review behavior is guided by the active reviewer agent definition, so you can tune it with a global or project-local reviewer.md override while runtime keeps the review scope and structured output contract authoritative.
+Review behavior is guided by the active reviewer agent definition, so you can tune it with a global or project-local reviewer.md override while runtime keeps the review scope and structured output format authoritative.

 !<command> is not a slash command, but it shares the composer command path.
 It starts a normal local shell execution turn from the user instead of asking the model to call bash.
 The same workspace, network, approval, and trace contracts still apply.